abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 ### Memoization

 **Memoization**: is a specific kind of caching used to involves caching the **return value** of functions based on their parameters

+- What we memoize is the **return value** of the function based on its parameters which is usually calculated from something called **Reccurence Relation** (the relation between the current problem and the sub-problems)

 - Example of using memoization